kochelmonster/articles/cleancode/article.md

 The article benchmarks these approaches, arguing that the clean code (OOP) solution is much slower than the switch and table-driven implementations.
 The following sections analyze these claims and present a clean code solution that achieves both clarity and high performance.

+A fundamental question must be asked: How fair is it to compare demo code designed for readability against highly optimized code that is inherently less readable?
+The original article presented performance metrics without fully addressing the trade-offs involved in the optimization approaches.

 ## Part 1: Maintainability and Extensibility - The Hidden Costs of Optimization